JaniHarkonen/DumpEm/README.md

 <br></br>
 Added the ability to add tabs, which are just Workspaces that are fitted to the view, to a TabbedViewer.
 The functionality is still incomplete, however.
 <br></br>
 <br></br>

+## Tuesday 20.7.2021
+Finished the functionality to add tabs to a TabbedViewer, as well as the functionality to delete workspaces from their host components.
+There is still a lot to improve here, but the goal has now been shifted to creating the first viable product that will function with acceptable stability and, at a bare minimum, the components and functionalities required to create the "Investing" -repository.
+<br></br>
+<br></br>